-The primary use from ancient times up until now has been for gastrointestinal issues, such as upset stomach, diarrhea, and nausea.
+The primary use of ginger, from ancient times up until now, has been for gastrointestinal issues, such as upset stomach, diarrhea, and nausea.
 However, it is also useful for treating flu-like symptoms, headaches, motion sickness, and even as an anti-inflammatory for osteoarthritis.

 3. Dong Quai (Angelica sinensis)

 Dong quai, also known as female ginseng, is nicknamed as such for its championed ability to relieve many female-specific ailments, thanks to its phytoestrogenic components and its flavonoid and coumarin content.
 The root is used to make the medicine, and it is primarily utilized in Japan, although it is also widely available in Korea and Southeast Asia.